ubisoft/ubisoft-laforge-brownbuild/README.md

 - `--alpha <int>`: [optional]

-  Int value (between 0 and 100).
-Weight of model 1 in prediction (and 100-alpha is weight of model 2) (Default= 70)
+  Int value (between 0 and 100, multiples of 10).
+Weight of model 1 in prediction (and 100-alpha is weight of model 2)
+  (Default= 70)

 - `--beta <int>`: [optional]

-  Int value (between 0 and 100).
+  Int value (between 10 and 90, multiples of 10).
 Threshold for prediction brown.
   (Default= 10)

 - `--10fold`: [optional]